ecEthanCar/silver-deer/design/design-journey.md

   - Having a similar structure of information for each course will give the audience familiarity and be able to better navigate courses
   - Making the enroll button stand out will catch the audience's attention

-Goal 3: Make the design of the website have the themes of security, professionalism, and community that users can easily attain.
+Goal 3: Gain a sense of security, professionalism, and community from the website's design
 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - Maintain the current color theme and font styles.
   - Make all of the content have a unified width and borders.